Health Sciences BHS

 The Bachelor of Health Sciences is designed to teach students and practicing health professionals the view that health is separate from illness.
-Students will develop expertise in the health sciences, while focusing on applied health-related areas.
+Students will develop expertise in the health sciences while focusing on applied health-related areas.
 The Health Science program consists of four concentrations: health science (generalist), health services administration, health informatics and human performance/fitness management.

 The mission of the Bachelor of Health Sciences is to educate and prepare health professionals in Health Sciences, Health Service Administration, Health Informatics, and Human Performance and Fitness Management by providing real-world industry exposure and experience, evidence-based practice, and population responsiveness to undergraduate students guided by current health sciences theory and practice to ensure that both individuals and communities reach their highest levels of health and wellbeing.

 |PLO1: Demonstrate knowledge of the field of gerontology and its relevance in society.|

 |PLO2: Apply theory, evidence-based knowledge and research as a basis for competent gerontological practice.|